The Challenge

 - Offer #2: Performed better, with a small profit possible.

-- Offer #3: The response rate was, in Rob's words, “just off the charts.”
+- Offer #3: The response rate, in my own words, was “just off the charts.”

 The winning offer featured a case study approach, telling the story of a fictional graphic designer using Apple products to transform his business.
 At a time when most prospects were still uncertain about computers' practical value, this narrative approach resonated powerfully — showing rather than telling what an Apple could do.